Using the `keybase` Command (with examples)

 Explanation:

-• --infile input_file: The path to the input file you want to decrypt.
+• --infile input_file: The path to the encrypted file that needs decryption.

-• --outfile output_file: The path to the output file where the decrypted file will be saved.
+• --outfile output_file: The path to save the decrypted file.

 Code: